KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

     std::string name;
 ```

-Load the initial funding tx, check if it has a correct opreturn and deserialize it.
+Load the initial funding transaction, check whether it has a correct OP_RETURN, and deserialize it.

-Check tx rules and return empty id if the funding tx could not be loaded or is incorrect:
+Check <!-- Check the transaction rules?
+Or check (general) transaction rules? --> transaction rules.
+Return an empty ID if the funding transaction cannot not be loaded or is incorrect.

 ```cpp
     if (!myGetTransaction(fundingtxid, fundingtx, hashBlock) ||  // NOTE: use non-locking version of GetTransaction as we may be called from validation code